 Public Health & Epidemiology Psychiatry/Psychology/Behavioral Science Family & Community Medicine

-The selected candidates will assume major responsibility for overseeing their own independent and externally funded, ongoing health-related research projects.
+The selected candidate will assume major responsibility for overseeing their own independent and externally funded, ongoing health-related research projects.
 Work effort will include preparing new grant proposals, securing independent research funding, publications, as well as clinical and/or teaching effort within an affiliated primary care clinic.

 Additional responsibilities include:

-Participating in departmental and Program in Health Disparities Research projects and programs
+Participating in departmental and Program in Health Disparities Research projects and programs.

 Teaching graduate level students, medical residents, and post-doctoral fellows in medicine, mental health/behavioral health, public health, and other related fields.